Lernstick/glados/howtos/deb-9to10-upgrade.md

 ### Upgrade of the new server

-You are now ready to update GLaDOS on the new Debian 10 server to the newest version according to the Guide on [Softwareupdate on Debian](deb-update.md).
+You are now ready to update GLaDOS on the new Debian 10 server from version `1.0.11` to the newest version according to the Guide on [Softwareupdate on Debian](deb-update.md).